 Throughout his time in New Orleans, Alexander worked with several prominent civil rights activists including A. P. Tureaud and Plessy vs Ferguson lead plaintiff Homer Adolph Plessy.
 In 1912, he was elected as president of the Louisiana conference’s board of education which helped provide improved educational resources throughout Louisiana’s various parishes.

-Alexander also served on the City Council from 1915-1918 and was even elected to represent Louisiana’s Second Congressional District from 1940-1944 - making him the first African American representative from Louisiana since Reconstruction!
+Alexander also served on the City Council from 1915-1918 and was even elected to represent Louisiana’s Second Congressional District from 1940-1944.
 Even after leaving Congress - Alexander continued fighting for civil rights and equality until his death in 1955 at age 92.